 REMEMBER

-To protect our loved ones and our Elders, people must continue to stay home where they can and:
+To protect our loved ones and our Elders, the following precautions can help reduce the spread of COVID:

 STAY DEADLY- STAY SAFE!